awaizman1/python_zth/overview/p20_exceptions/README.md

 	a_num = int(a)
 	b_num = int(b)
 	return a_num / b_num
+except ZeroDivisionError:
+	print("can't divide by 0")
-except ValueError:
+except (ValueError, TypeError):
-	print("did you call 'int(..)' with a str which doesn't represent a number?") except
+	print("did you call 'int(..)' with a str? does it represent a number?") except
 ```
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTczMTE2MTIyOV19
+eyJoaXN0b3J5IjpbLTE2NzU0MjI3MzVdfQ==
 -->